joshbegley/nyt-latest/README.md

 https://nytimes.com/video/us/100000007676922/derek-chauvin-trial-live-video.html?searchResultPosition=3

 **Meet the New U.C.L.A.: Plucky Underdog**\
-`After barely making the N.C.A.A. tournament field, the Bruins are enjoying a revival under Coach Mick Cronin.
+`After barely making the field of the N.C.A.A. men’s basketball tournament, the Bruins are enjoying a revival under Coach Mick Cronin.
 Now they’re one win from the Final Four.`\
 https://nytimes.com/2021/03/29/sports/ncaabasketball/ucla-michigan-ncaa-tournament.html?searchResultPosition=4

 **HarperCollins will acquire the trade division of Houghton Mifflin Harcourt.**\